mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 addGenerator!(system; label = "Generator 1", bus = "Bus 1", active = 0.1)

 @wattmeter(label = "Wattmeter ?")
-addWattmeter!(system, device; bus = "Bus 2", active = -0.11, variance = 1e-3)
+addWattmeter!(monitoring; bus = "Bus 2", active = -0.11, variance = 1e-3)
-addWattmeter!(system, device; from = "Branch 1", active = 0.09, variance = 1e-4)
+addWattmeter!(monitoring; from = "Branch 1", active = 0.09, variance = 1e-4)
-addWattmeter!(system, device; to = "Branch 1", active = -0.12, variance = 1e-4, status = 0)
+addWattmeter!(monitoring; to = "Branch 1", active = -0.12, variance = 1e-4, status = 0)

-analysis = dcStateEstimation(system, device) # <- Build DCStateEstimation for the model
+analysis = dcStateEstimation(monitoring) # <- Build DcStateEstimation for the model
-solve!(system, analysis)
+solve!(analysis)

-updateWattmeter!(system, device, analysis; label = "Wattmeter 1", status = 0)
+updateWattmeter!(analysis; label = "Wattmeter 1", status = 0)
-updateWattmeter!(system, device, analysis; label = "Wattmeter 2", active = 0.1)
+updateWattmeter!(analysis; label = "Wattmeter 2", active = 0.1)
-updateWattmeter!(system, device, analysis; label = "Wattmeter 3", status = 1, noise = false)
+updateWattmeter!(analysis; label = "Wattmeter 3", status = 1, noise = false)

-# <- No need for re-build; we have already updated the existing DCStateEstimation instance
+# <- No need for re-build; we have already updated the existing DcStateEstimation instance
-solve!(system, analysis)
+solve!(analysis)
 nothing # hide
 ```

 !!! note "Info"
-    This concept removes the need to rebuild both the `Measurement` and the `DCStateEstimation` from the beginning when implementing changes to the existing measurement set.
+    This concept removes the need to rebuild both the `Measurement` and the `DcStateEstimation` from the beginning when implementing changes to the existing measurement set.
 In the scenario of employing the WLS model, JuliaGrid can reuse the symbolic factorizations of LU or LDLt, provided that the nonzero pattern of the gain matrix remains unchanged.

 ---

 ##### Reusing Weighted Least-Squares Matrix Factorization
 Drawing from the preceding example, our focus now shifts to finding a solution involving modifications that entail adjusting the measurement value of the `Wattmeter 2`.
 It is important to note that these adjustments do not impact the variance or status of the measurement device, which can affect the gain matrix.
-To resolve this updated system, users can simply execute the [`solve!`](@ref solve!(::PowerSystem, ::DCStateEstimation{WLS{Normal}})) function:
+To resolve this updated system, users can simply execute the [`solve!`](@ref solve!(::DcStateEstimation{WLS{Normal}})) function:
 ```@example WLSDCStateEstimationSolution
 using JuliaGrid # hide
 @default(unit) # hide
 @default(template) # hide

-updateWattmeter!(system, device, analysis; label = "Wattmeter 2", active = 0.091)
+updateWattmeter!(analysis; label = "Wattmeter 2", active = 0.091)

 solve!(system, analysis)
 nothing # hide